CHCAA-EDUX/scientific-computing-01/readings/class2_basics2.md

 Be careful to use `==` when comparing values and not `=`!

-Boolean values/expression (`True`/`False`) can be compared using the boolean operators `not`, `and`, `or`.
+Boolean values/expressions (`True`/`False`) can be compared using the Boolean operators `not`, `and`, `or`.
 They might look a bit daunting and take some getting used to, but they are quite logical once you get the hang of them, and are widely used across all programming languages and programming purposes.

 **Negation, `not`**
 | Expression | not `True` | not `False` |